 How much do freelancers charge per hour?

 You can research freelance rates for specific skills on your own.
-Using the freelancermap’s directory, type in your keyword using the “Advanced search” option to perform a search.
+Using the freelancermap’s directory, type in your keyword to perform a search and the country you are interested in.

 Looking for your next project?